mmaaza/surgical-mart/docs/README.md

 ## 📄 License

-This documentation website is part of the Dental Kart Nepal project.
+This documentation website is part of the Surgical Mart Nepal project.

 ## 🆘 Support